aptech/docs/docs/norm.rst

     :type norm_type: String or scalar

-    :return n: the requested norm of *A*.
+    :return n: The requested norm of *A*.

     :rtype n: Scalar